 For anyone who has ever owned a Weber gas grill, the Genesis II E-310 featuring in this list should come as no surprise.

-This grill offers three main burners, which is enough to give you a good temperature range for cooking and also allow you to make full use of more advanced grilling methods like 2-zone cooking or reverse searing.
-This gives you superb grilling flexibility, as you can slow roast chicken or grill sear burgers all on one station.
+The Genesis three main burners, which is enough to give you a good temperature range for cooking and also allow you to make full use of more advanced grilling methods like 2-zone cooking or reverse searing.
+This gives you superb cooking flexibility, as you can slow roast chicken or sear burgers all on one station.

 The Genesis’ heat deflectors help reduce flare-ups and ensure consistent cooking temperatures